 China activates emergency response to drought

-BEIJING, June 12 (Xinhua) -- China's Ministry of Water Resources on Wednesday activated a Level-IV emergency response to drought in eight provincial-level regions.
+BEIJING, June 18 (Xinhua) -- China's Ministry of Agriculture and Rural Affairs activated a Level-III emergency response to drought in Hebei, Shanxi, Shandong and Henan on Monday as sweltering heat continued to bake parts of the country.

-Since the beginning of May, low precipitation and high temperatures have led to drought across vast parts of the country, including Hebei, Shanxi, Jiangsu, Anhui, Shandong, Henan, Shaanxi and Gansu, according to the ministry.
+The ministry called for closer monitoring of the drought situation, the scientific allocation of water resources, and timely cloud seeding operations to combat the drought and ensure successful summer sowing.

-It projects the drought is likely to linger or deteriorate over the next 10 days, urging local governments to leverage water transfer and irrigation facilities to ensure an adequate supply of water.
+Chinese authorities have earmarked 443 million yuan (about 62.26 million U.S. dollars) in disaster relief funds to support drought control and agricultural production across a broad swath of the country, according to a statement released by the Ministry of Finance on Tuesday.

 Photos